comstock/CharlieHebdo/README.md

 * Exif script file for embedding original filename within the newly named files Exif metadata: **exifOriginalFilename.txt**
 * List of image processing errors and anomalies: **imageErrors.txt**

-Step One
+1.
 ---------------
  Generate a list of all of the files in the collection file system.
 From within the root directory of the collection, execute the command:

         find . -type f > list\_of\_all\_files.txt

-> Somewhere I need to run [a script to look for multi-page tiff images](https://github.com/comstock/CharlieHebdo/blob/master/createListmultipageTIFFS.sh), manually or by script convert them to single image scripts, replace the mulitpage images with replacement single image tiffs ** in the source directory **, regenerate a master list of files, and repeat _Step One_.

-Step Two
+2.
 -------------

-Update the programs internal variables and run  [fileRenameMapping.py](https://github.com/comstock/fileWrangling/blob/master/fileRenameMapping.py) which generates re-organized, renamed, and reformatted copies of the collection, tuned and staged for DRS depositing.
+Update the programs internal variables and run  [fileRenameMapping.py](https://github.com/comstock/CharlieHebdo/blob/master/02_fileRenameMapping.py) which generates re-organized, renamed, and reformatted copies of the collection, tuned and staged for DRS depositing.

 * Targets specific image file formats: TIFF, JPEG, PNG
 * Replaces periods, spaces, hyphens in directory names with underscores